Quantum Annealing: An Overview: Avoiding first-order phase transitions: Closed systems

 As shown in Fig.~\ref{fig:energy_gap-a_inhomo}, $\Delta_{b}$ is found to be smaller one and, it monotonically increases with $s$.
 On the other hand, as expected, the energy gap $\Delta_{a_1}$ vanishes at the critical point $s_c\approx0.52$.
 To investigate the effect of finite-size systems, the energy gap is calculated by a direct numerical diagonalization method along the $\tau =s$ path.
 The result is shown in Fig.~\ref{fig:energy_gap-c_inhomo}, which shows a very good agreement with the asymptotic behavior in the $N\to\infty$ limit as observed in in $\Delta_b$ of Fig.~\ref{fig:energy_gap-a_inhomo}.
 As seen in Fig.~(\ref{fig:energy_gap-c_inhomo}), the energy gap becomes minimum when the transverse field is turned off at the first site as shown by the arrows, thus implying the location of the minimum gap at $s=0$ in the $N\to\infty$ limit.
 It is important to note that the the energy gap becomes minimum near the origin $\tau=s=0$, when the annealing path ($\tau=s$) does not encounter any transitions (see Figs.~\ref{fig:energy_gap-b_inhomo} and \ref{fig:energy_gap-c_inhomo} ), whereas the minimum of the gap occurs at the critical point when such a transition exists along the path ( see Fig.~\ref{fig:energy_gap-b_inhomo}).
 In addition, a series of paths is considered to examine the inhomogenous driving protocol, and it is found that the minimum energy gap shows an exponential decrement with the system sizes when the paths cross the first order transitions (for details, { refer to the} discussion around Eq.~($12$) of Ref.~\cite{susa2018quantum}).

 The problem that we discussed so far, for inhomogeneous driving, considers ideal situations, i.e., zero temperature and a complete turning off of the transverse field at each site.
 This problem also has been studied at finite temperature and zero temperature with different types of inhomogenity.
 It has already been studied that the first-order transitions that exists under homogeneous driving at zero temperature can be circumvented by inhomogeneous driving with complete turning off the transverse field at each site.
 For nonideal situations, with a finite temperature or a non-zero value of the final transverse field, one can not avoid new first-order transition lines like the ideal case.
 Nevertheless, it has been observed that the new first-order transitions are weaker than the original one, since the free energy barrier between two arbitrary local minima is smaller than the original homogeneous case.
 This leads to an increase in the quantum tunneling rate.
 Therefore one can infer that the inhomogeneous driving of the transverse field has the potential to provide a better performance in quantum annealing.
+In addition, Matsuura et al.~\cite{matsuura2016mean} studied analytically the p-body ferromagnetic infinite-range Ising model in transverse-field using a mean-field analysis and demonstrated that for $p \ge 3$, where the phase transition is of first order, Quantum Annealing Correction softens the closing of the gap for small energy penalty values and prevents its closure for sufficiently large energy penalty values, thereby providing from excitations that occur near the quantum critical point.
+It also has been shown analytically that nested quantum annealing correction can suppress errors effectively in Ising models with infinite-range interactions and their analysis revealed that the nesting structure can significantly weaken or remove the first-order phase transitions, where the energy gap closes exponentially~\cite{matsuura2019nested}.